tubearchivist/tubearchivist/CONTRIBUTING.md

 ## Development Environment

 I have learned the hard way, that working on a dockerized application outside of docker is very error prone and in general not a good idea.
 So if you want to test your changes, it's best to run them in a docker testing environment.

-This is my setup I have landed on, YMMV:
+You might be able to run the application directly, but this document assumes you're using docker.

+### Instructions

+Set up docker on your development machine.

+Clone this repository.

+Functional changes should be made against the unstable `testing` branch, so check that branch out, then make a new branch for your work.

+Edit the `docker-compose.yml` file and replace the [`image: bbilly1/tubearchivist` line](https://github.com/tubearchivist/tubearchivist/blob/4af12aee15620e330adf3624c984c3acf6d0ac8b/docker-compose.yml#L7) with `build: .`.
+Also make any other changes to the environment variables and so on necessary to run the application, just like you're launching the application as normal.

+Run `docker compose up --build`.
+This will bring up the application.
+Kill it with `ctrl-c` or by running `docker compose down` from a new terminal window in the same directory.

+Make your changes locally and re-run `docker compose up --build`.
+The `Dockerfile` is structured in a way that the actual application code is in the last layer so rebuilding the image with only code changes utilizes the build cache for everything else and will just take a few seconds.

+### Develop environment inside a VM

+You may find it nice to run everything inside of a VM, though this is not necessary.
+There's a `deploy.sh` script which has some helpers for this use case.
+YMMV, this is what one of the developers does:

 - Clone the repo, work on it with your favorite code editor in your local filesystem. *testing* branch is the where all the changes are happening, might be unstable and is WIP.
 - Then I have a VM running standard Ubuntu Server LTS with docker installed.
 The VM keeps my projects separate and offers convenient snapshot functionality.
 The VM also offers ways to simulate lowend environments by limiting CPU cores and memory.
 You can use this [Ansible Docker Ubuntu](https://github.com/bbilly1/ansible-playbooks) playbook to get started quickly.
 But you could also just run docker on your host system.
-- The `Dockerfile` is structured in a way that the actual application code is in the last layer so rebuilding the image with only code changes utilizes the build cache for everything else and will just take a few seconds.
-- Take a look at the `deploy.sh` file.
-I have my local DNS resolve `tubearchivist.local` to the IP of the VM for convenience.
+- I have my local DNS resolve `tubearchivist.local` to the IP of the VM for convenience.
 To deploy the latest changes and rebuild the application to the testing VM run:
 ```bash
 ./deploy.sh test
 ```